 When we asked viewers about their biggest challenge around pay equity, 46% said it was not having alignment with leadership on how to talk about it, and 37% said they weren’t sure what they were allowed to say.
 Only 17% said they didn’t know the answer to employee’s questions.

-Avoid these mistakes by creating a communications plan for fair pay transparency.
+Avoid these mistakes by creating a roadmap for pay transparency.
 It’s important to get everyone on the same page with what questions you need to answer and how you’re going to answer them, like:

 - How does your organization define fairness?